Amarillo is one of the most underrated destinations in the Lone Star State.

 Bill’s Backyard Classics is a classic car museum in Amarillo, TX.

-You’ll find everything from classic jeeps and jaguars to corvettes and trucks.
+You’ll find everything classic cars such as jeeps and jaguars to corvettes and trucks.

 This museum will give you a chance to step back in time and see the evolution of cars over the past century.